/now

 Both of these hobbies are attractive because they bring design, already fun and interesting, quickly into reality where you can try it, use it, benefit from it, and improve it.
 Since this time last year I’ve designed and printed some 35 personal projects and printed innumerable other pre-designed items.

-I’ve got an idea for an eInk display that fetches the front page of today’s newspaper every morning.
+I have an idea for an eInk display that fetches the front page of today’s newspaper every morning.
 If I can find a display and a way to drive it this is now a project I can accomplish on my own, as a rank amateur.
+I have an idea for a physical pointer that points at the ISS all the time, no matter where it is.
+I have an idea for a thermal printer that prints the morning’s calendar, tasks, and when you get to work in the morning, based on a cheapo printer I scored second-hand.
 Interesting and exciting times.

 At work I’m also experimenting: